meepass/Site.github.io/README.md

-# Site: for school =) (unblocked games, and bookmarklet tricks)
+# Site: for school =) bookmarklet tricks and together js to talk between classes!
-A site with cool games and tricks.
+A site with cool stuff! ;)